Systemd S3 Backups v1

 Some services, such as rocketchat, require the server to be down before the backup routine can run.
 With

-, systemd.service run a command beforeExecStart
+ExecStartPre, systemd.service run a command beforeExecStart.oneshotallows multipleExecStartPrein order.However,

-as describe in man page, “ExecStart= commands are only run after all ExecStartPre= commands that were not prefixed with a-
+ExecStartPremay fail and cause systemd to ignoreExecStartas describe in man page, “ExecStart= commands are only run after all ExecStartPre= commands that were not prefixed with a-exit successfully”.
+To start the server regardless, all backup commands will be prefixed with-to ignore the result, soExecStartcan start the server.As a downside to extending

-[Unit] Description=Backup service for Rocketchat [Service] Environment=ROCKETCHAT_BACKUP_DIR=/var/snap/rocketchat-server/common/backup Type=oneshot ExecStartPre=/usr/bin/sudo /usr/sbin/service snap.rocketchat-server.rocketchat-server stop ExecStartPre=-/usr/bin/sudo /usr/bin/snap run rocketchat-server.backupdb ExecStartPre=-/usr/bin/sudo /bin/sh -c 'aws s3 sync ${ROCKETCHAT_BACKUP_DIR} s3://backup_bucket/rocketchat/$$(date +%%m-%%d-%%Y)/' ExecStart=/usr/sbin/service snap.rocketchat-server.rocketchat-server start User=ubuntu Group=systemd-journal
+[Unit] Description=Backup service for Rocketchat [Service] Environment=ROCKETCHAT_BACKUP_DIR=/var/snap/rocketchat-server/common/backup Type=oneshot ExecStartPre=/usr/bin/sudo /usr/sbin/service snap.rocketchat-server.rocketchat-server stop ExecStartPre=-/usr/bin/sudo /usr/bin/snap run rocketchat-server.backupdb ExecStartPre=-/usr/bin/sudo /bin/sh -c 'aws s3 sync ${ROCKETCHAT_BACKUP_DIR} s3://backup_bucket/rocketchat/$$(date +%%m-%%d-%%Y)/' ExecStart=/usr/sbin/service snap.rocketchat-server.rocketchat-server start User=ubuntu Group=systemd-journal -

 Avoid writing to the file system.